rticommunity/dds-rtps/README.md

 # Automatic Interoperability Tests

-The script `interoperability_report.py` tests automatically the interoperability between two executables, generated with the shape_main application.
+The script `interoperability_report.py` tests automatically the interoperability between two executables, generated with the `shape_main application`.
 The tests that the script runs must be defined previously in a python file following the next pattern:
 ~~~python
 # test_suite_name = {
 #   'test_name' : [[parameters], [expected_return_codes], <OPTIONAL>:function]